universitetslektor docent vid Ekonomisk-historiska institutionen

 · Cultural economy · Consumer culture · Social meanings of money · Financialization of everyday life · Class, gender and personal finances · History of financial services · Correspondence schools and the market od education · History of documented identity and identity documents

 The Business of Identity.
-Money and Identification in Twentieth Century Sweden, Grant: Vetenskapsrådet, 2018 -2021
+Money and Identification in Twentieth Century Sweden (Grant: Vetenskapsrådet, 2018 -2021) project leader

 The Intimate Relationship.
-A Cultural Economic History of Everyday Finances, Grant: Riksbankens Jubileumsfond, RJ Sabbatical, 2018-2019
+A Cultural Economic History of Everyday Finances (Grant: Riksbankens Jubileumsfond, RJ Sabbatical, 2018-2019) project leader

 Shop Windows: Gender and the Circulation of Commercial Knowledge, with Klara Arnberg (Ekonomsk-historiska instiutionen, SU).
 The project is part of the Research Program Gendered spaces.
 Multidimensional walks in urban history/ Bekönade rum.
 Mångdimensionella vandringar i stadens historia.
 Grant: Riksbankens Jubileumsfond, 2016–2020)